-ULTIMATE VACATIONS proclaims Antigua has the beaches you have dreamed about.
+ULTIMATE VACATIONS proclaims Antigua has some of the beaches you have dreamed about.
 They have a beach for every day of the year – 365 to be exact.
 Antigua, the largest of the English-speaking Leeward Islands, is about 14 miles long and 11 miles wide, encompassing 108 square miles.
 Its highest point is Boggy Peak (1319 ft.), located in the southwestern corner of the island.
 The current population is approximately 68,000.
 Temperatures generally range from the mid-seventies in the winter to the mid-eighties in the summer.

 Annual rainfall averages only 45 inches, making Antigua the sunniest of the Eastern Caribbean Islands, and the northeast trade winds are nearly constant, flagging only in September.
 Humidity is low year round.
 Antigua’s many harbors used to be a safe-haven for pirates.
 Now they are a thing of beauty.
 The expansive, winding coastline that made Antigua difficult for outsiders to navigate is where today's trekkers encounter a tremendous wealth of secluded, powdery soft beaches.
 The coral reefs, once the bane of marauding enemy ships, now attract snorkelers and scuba divers from all over the world.

 Nelson Dockyard below